-Dingy skipper butterflies (Erynnis tages) are just one of over so resident butterflies in the UK.
+Dingy Skipper Butterflies (Erynnis tages) are just one of over 50 resident butterflies in the UK.
 Whilst moths pollinate scented flowers at night-time, butterflies pollinate them during the day.
 They use their really long tongues to reach to take the nectar into flowers like lavender.
-Whilst they may be generalist pollinators - not known for having a specific relationship with one plant - they are important to cross pollination in our hedgerows and fields.
-Three quarters of the species found in the UK are in decline.
+Whilst they may be generalist pollinators - not known for having a specific relationship with one plant - they are important to cross pollination in our hedgerows and fields and 3⁄4 of the species found in the UK are in decline.